 Tuscan Mountain Cottage

-The house is part of a wonderfully solid stone built farmhouse, set on a mountainside (840m) in an area full of natural parks, forest and walking trails ("sentieri").
-Although it is in a wonderful quiet position, the house is in fact only 5 minutes from the E45 motorway, 500 yds from a weekend Pizzeria, 4km from a shop and 8 minutes from a town with all facilities.
+The house is part of a historic built farmhouse, set on a mountainside (840m) in an area full of natural parks, forest and walking trails ("sentieri").
+Although it is in a wonderfully quiet position, the house is in fact only 5 minutes from the E45 motorway, 500 yds from a weekend Pizzeria, 4km from a shop and 8 minutes from a town with all facilities.

 The house is at the top of a short mountain road and consists of: sala/lounge with log burner and stove, double door and window onto views, large kitchen/dining room with small wood burner stove/oven and separate gas cooker, bathroom with shower (from hot water tank), wooden stairs to two upstairs bedrooms (one is currently used as an extra sitting room and has a sofa bed), whilst the other has a wonderfully comfortable double bed.
 With the peace and quiet at night, the mountain air, and the bedroom shutters closed it's impossible not to sleep very well indeed!